Pets

 Amitraz

-Amitraz, the only formamidine used in veterinary medicine, was long the primary treatment for various acariases, including demodicosis, in the form of a leave-on solution.
-It remains a widely available parasiticide with good tolerability.
-It works as a monoamine oxidase inhibitor and an alpha-2 adrenergic receptor agonist, helping reduce inflammation and suppress mite activity.
+Amitraz is the only formamidine used in veterinary medicine.
+As a leave-on solution, it was long the primary treatment for various acariases—including demodicosis.
+It remains the most accessible and widely used parasiticide with good tolerability.
+The substance acts as a monoamine oxidase inhibitor and an alpha-2 adrenergic receptor agonist, helping to reduce inflammation and suppress mite activity.

-Dosages and methods of use: Amitraz is usually used in concentrations of 0.0125% to 0.025%, with up to 0.1% allowed for small skin areas if tolerated well.
-It is applied weekly for low concentrations or every two weeks for stronger solutions.
-The medication is an oily liquid, so an emulsifier is needed to mix it for home use.
-Twenty milliliters of glycerin per liter of water is sufficient for mixing.
+Amitraz is typically used in concentrations ranging from 0.0125% to 0.025%, with concentrations up to 0.1% permissible for small, localized areas in cases of good tolerance.
+It is applied once a week when used at lower concentrations or every two weeks for stronger solutions.
+Since amitraz is an oily liquid, an emulsifier is required for home preparation—a ratio of 20 ml glycerin per liter of water is sufficient for mixing.

-• Use an insulin syringe with 0.01 ml markings.
+• Use an insulin syringe with 0.01 ml graduations for precise measurement.

-• Trim the fur in the treatment area if possible.
+• Trim the fur in the affected area for better access to the skin.

-• Let the cat dry naturally after treatment.
+• Allow the cat to air dry naturally after application.

-• Wear gloves and avoid inhaling the aerosol if spraying the solution.
+• Wear gloves and avoid inhaling aerosolized amitraz when spraying the solution.

-• Monitor the cat during and after the procedure.
-Stop use immediately if any signs of toxicity occur (lethargy, loss of appetite, tremors).
-Prevent the cat from licking treated areas.
+• Monitor the cat during and after treatment; discontinue use if any signs of intoxication (lethargy, loss of appetite, tremors) appear.
+Prevent the cat from licking the treated areas.

 Ivermectin

-The macrocyclic lactone ivermectin was once used to treat demodicosis in dogs and cats, now officially used only for heartworm prevention.
-Despite its effectiveness, it is poorly tolerated, especially in injectable form.
-Off-label, it is used orally for subcutaneous mites in cats at doses of 300–600 mcg/kg daily for 4-8 weeks.
+Ivermectin, a macrocyclic lactone, was historically used to treat demodicosis in dogs and cats but is now officially approved only for heartworm prevention.
+It is poorly tolerated, especially in injectable form.
+Off-label, ivermectin is administered orally for feline demodicosis at doses of 300–600 mcg/kg daily for 4–8 weeks, with an efficacy rate of approximately 70%.

-Side effects include lethargy, vomiting, tremors, coordination issues, and even seizures in severe cases.
+Side effects include lethargy, vomiting, tremors, coordination issues, and in severe cases, seizures.

 Milbemycin Oxime

-Milbemycin oxime, another macrocyclic lactone, is registered for the treatment of demodicosis in dogs and is also effective for cats.
-It is typically prescribed at a dose of 0.5–2 mg/kg daily and is used monthly for worm prevention.
+Milbemycin oxime, another macrocyclic lactone, is registered for the treatment of demodicosis in dogs and has proven effective in cats as well.
+It is typically administered at 0.5–2 mg/kg daily, with a monthly regimen used for deworming.

 Moxidectin

-Moxidectin, a macrocyclic lactone derived from the fermentation of Streptomyces spp., is effective in oral doses of 0.3-0.4 mg/kg daily, showing 72-85% efficacy.
-A dose of 0.5 mg/kg every 72 hours is also effective.
-Subcutaneous administration at 0.5-1 mg/kg every 72 hours has an efficacy rate of about 86%.
+Moxidectin, a macrocyclic lactone derived from the fermentation of Streptomyces spp., has shown an efficacy of 72–85% when administered orally at 0.3–0.4 mg/kg daily.
+A dose of 0.5 mg/kg given every 72 hours is similarly effective, while subcutaneous administration at 0.5–1 mg/kg every 72 hours yields approximately 86% efficacy.

-The average treatment duration is 6-7 weeks, followed by monthly preventive treatments.
+The average treatment duration with moxidectin is 6–7 weeks, followed by monthly preventive treatments.

 Doramectin

-Doramectin, a long-acting macrocyclic lactone, can be administered subcutaneously (0.6 mg/kg once weekly) or orally twice a week at the same dosage.
-The average treatment duration is about 7 weeks, continuing 3-4 weeks after the second negative test.
+Doramectin is a long-acting macrocyclic lactone.
+It can be administered subcutaneously at 0.6 mg/kg once weekly or orally twice weekly at the same dose.
+The average treatment duration is approximately seven weeks, with therapy continuing for an additional 3–4 weeks after the second negative skin scraping.

-A relatively new group of drugs, isoxazolines, have shown high efficacy against demodicosis in cats.
-These substances act on receptors linked to chloride channels, blocking chloride transmission across parasite cell membranes and causing their death.
-Isoxazoline treatment is currently the most expensive but has several undeniable advantages over other treatments.
+A relatively new class of medications— isoxazolines—has shown high efficacy in treating feline demodicosis.
+These substances act on receptors associated with chloride channels, blocking chloride transfer across parasite cell membranes and leading to their death.
+Although treatment with isoxazolines is currently the most expensive option, it offers several undeniable advantages over other methods.

 Fluralaner

-Fluralaner, in the form of chewable tablets, is rapidly absorbed, reaching peak concentration within 24 hours and remaining in the plasma for up to 112 days after a single dose.
-Food intake enhances absorption.
-The drug is also available as a topical spot-on solution.
+Fluralaner, available as chewable tablets, is rapidly absorbed, reaching peak plasma concentration within 24 hours and maintaining therapeutic levels for up to 112 days after a single dose.
+Administration with food enhances its absorption, and the drug is primarily excreted unchanged in the feces.
+A spot-on formulation is also available.

 Sarolaner

-Sarolaner comes in chewable tablets that are well-tolerated.
-In treating demodicosis, sarolaner reduces the number of mites by more than 99% within a month.
-Most animals show a significant reduction in clinical symptoms, and skin tests become negative within weeks.
-Complete mite eradication is achieved in 93% of cats within three months and in 100% within five months.
+Sarolaner, available as chewable tablets, reduces mite counts by over 99% within a month.
+Most cats show marked clinical improvement, with negative skin scrapings within several weeks.
+Complete mite elimination is achieved in 93% of cases within three months and in 100% of cases within five months.

-Side effects are rare and mainly include vomiting (in 3.5% of animals) and decreased activity (in 2.5%).
+Side effects are rare, with vomiting (observed in 3.5% of animals) and reduced activity (in 2.5%) being the most commonly reported.

 Lotilaner

-Lotilaner is the newest member of the isoxazoline group.
-It is administered orally at a dosage of 20 mg/kg with a 28-day interval.
-After the first dose, mite numbers decrease by more than 99.9%, and live mites are no longer found after two months.
-Lotilaner shows high efficacy against demodicosis and can be a convenient treatment option.
+Lotilaner is the newest isoxazoline on the market.
+It is administered orally at 20 mg/kg every 28 days.
+Mite counts decrease by over 99.9% after the first dose, and live mites become undetectable after two months.
+Lotilaner demonstrates high efficacy against subcutaneous mites and offers a convenient treatment option.

-In addition to standard antiparasitic medications, various immunomodulating agents have been investigated for treating generalized demodicosis.
+In addition to standard antiparasitic medications, various immunomodulatory agents have been investigated for the treatment of demodicosis.

-Inactivated parapoxvirus suis was administered subcutaneously alongside amitraz treatment.
-Animals receiving combined therapy recovered faster.
-This is the only controlled study confirming the benefit of immunostimulants in demodicosis.
+Inactivated Parapoxvirus suis has been administered subcutaneously in conjunction with amitraz treatment.
+Animals receiving this combined therapy recovered more quickly.
+This is the only controlled study that has confirmed the benefit of immunostimulants in this disease.

-Cats with demodicosis have been found to have lower serum levels of vitamin E, although it is unclear whether this is a cause or effect of the disease.
-Adding vitamin E to amitraz therapy slightly accelerated recovery.
+Cats with demodicosis have been found to have reduced serum vitamin E levels; however, it remains unclear whether this is a cause or a consequence of the disease.
+The addition of vitamin E to amitraz therapy slightly accelerates recovery.

 The cost of treating demodicosis varies significantly depending on the chosen method.
-Amitraz treatment remains the most affordable but requires more time and effort for applications.
-Macrocyclic lactones fall into the middle price range.
-Modern isoxazolines are the most expensive method, yet they are accessible to most breeders and are the simplest and most effective treatment.
+Amitraz remains the most affordable option, although it requires more time and effort for application.
+Macrocyclic lactones occupy a mid-range price category.
+Modern isoxazolines are the most expensive treatment option; however, they are accessible to most breeders and are the simplest and most effective method available.

-The cost of medications is still several times lower than the expense of tests and veterinary visits.
+In any case, the cost of medications remains several times lower than the cost of diagnostic tests and veterinary visits.

-Modern isoxazoline medications effectively address demodicosis and are likely to remain the primary treatment method in the coming years.
-Resistance to these drugs develops more slowly than to other antiparasitic agents due to the unique way they work.
-Treating cats with fluralaner before breeding (10 days before mating and again after three months) significantly reduced the incidence of demodicosis in offspring: in 14 out of 15 litters, the disease did not develop, and in the remaining litter, only two kittens showed mild symptoms.
-It is important to remember that treatment does not replace responsible breeding — cats prone to demodicosis should not be used in breeding programs.
+Modern isoxazoline medications currently resolve the problem of demodicosis and will likely remain the primary treatment method in the coming years.
+Resistance to these drugs develops more slowly than with other antiparasitic agents due to their unique mode of action.
+Pre-breeding treatment of cats with fluralaner (administered 10 days before mating and again three months later) has significantly reduced the incidence of demodicosis in offspring: in 14 out of 15 litters the disease did not develop, and only two kittens from the remaining litter exhibited a mild form.
+It is important to remember that treatment does not replace responsible breeding—cats predisposed to the disease should not be used for breeding.

 Published: